APM for electric utilities

 Definition of asset performance management

-Asset performance management is a combination of data capture, integration, visualization and analytics and reliability and includes condition monitoring, predictive forecasting and reliability-centered maintenance.
+Asset performance management is a combination of data capture, integration, visualization and analytics and reliability and can also include asset risk management, reliability-centered maintenance, predictive asset management and condition-based management.
 Utilities are increasingly adopting these elements, which also helps to achieve certified compliance with asset management standards ISO 55000 and PAS 55.

 A better APM approach